gbouvignies/ChemEx/docs/source/additional.rst

 which indicates the minor dip is overlapped with the major dip, therefore the major dip should be clicked twice.
 When done with any profile, click the :guilabel:`Next` or :guilabel:`Previous` button to proceed to the next or previous profile.
+The :guilabel:`Swap` button allows switching between the major and minor states.
 The :guilabel:`Clear` button allows cleaning the selection in the current profile.
-After all profiles are finished click the :guilabel:`Quit` button.
 Two separate files will be created at real-time during the dip picking process: :file:`cs_a.toml` and :file:`dw_ab.toml` that contain chemical shifts of the major state and chemical shift difference between the major and minor states, respectively.
 Try to run the :file:`pick_cest.sh` script under :file:`CEST_15N/` example to learn how to make use of this function.